crgold/aidrop-program/README.md

 # Solana Airdrop and Staking Program

-This is a professional README file for the Solana program titled "Airdrop Program."
 This program is implemented using the Anchor framework and provides functionality for initializing a token mint, performing airdrops, initializing a staking pool, initializing state accounts, depositing tokens, and withdrawing tokens.
 The README provides an overview of the program, its structure, and usage instructions.

 ## Table of Contents